koiralabishal/webtechnology/Assignment/Assignment-2/README.md

+## Assignment-2: Create a web document to illustrate the following using CSS:
+                       -Color
+                       -Text formate
+                       -background

-# Syntax of using CSS:
+## Syntax of using CSS:

   - For type selector:-
     tag{
         propery:value;